Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 with $X_t = \Phi_t (\XX_0)$.
 Furthermore, the purely imaginary eigenvalues $(\lambda_\ell)_\ell$ { do not depend on time}. \end{theorem} This theorem, which constitutes our main result, provides us a time-evolving system of orthonormal bases of the RKHS family.
 It brings us the capability to express any observable of the system in terms of bases that are intrinsically linked to the dynamics and related to each other by an exponential relation.
 The eigenvalues of $A_{U\!,\,t}$ are purely imaginary since this operator is skew-symmetric in $L^{2}_{\comp}(\Omega_t , \nu)$.
 Remarkably, the eigenvalues of each $A_{U\!,\,t}$ do not depend on time and are connected with the same covariant eigenfunctions (in the sense of \eqref{RelationVectpropreTemps}).
 These eigenfunctions correspond to restrictions of eigenfunctions of the infinitesimal generator of Koopman/Perron-Frobenius operators defined on $\HS$.
 The proofs of these results are fully detailed in the next section.

-{The frozen in time spectrum, also referred to as iso-spectral property in the litterature, connects directly Wonderland representation with Lax pair theory of integrable system \cite{Lax-68}.
+{The frozen in time spectrum, also referred to as iso-spectral property in the litterature, connects directly \AD{the RKHS family} representation with Lax pair theory of integrable system \cite{Lax-68}.
 Here the Lax pair is provided by the operator $A_{U\!,\,t}$ at a given time and the evolution equation \eqref{RelationVectpropreTemps}.
-The expression of the dynamical system in Wonderland (i.e. through the feature maps) provides a compatility condition for the Lax pair.
-As the existence of a Lax pair is directly related to integrable systems, it means that the Wonderland representation formally retains only the integrable part of a (non-necessary integrable) dynamical system.
+The expression of the dynamical system in \AD{the RKHS family} (i.e. through the feature maps) provides a compatility condition for the Lax pair.
+As the existence of a Lax pair is directly related to integrable systems, it means that the \AD{the RKHS family} representation formally retains only the integrable part of a (non-necessary integrable) dynamical system.
 This relation between Koopman operator and integrable systems has been already put forward in several works \cite{Brunton-et-al-22, Li-PAMS-05}.
 Here an ensemble characterization of such a relation is exhibited.}

-The { kernel isometry \eqref{isometry-kt} (Theorem \ref{KoopVarieteIsometry})} and the Koopman spectral representation in Wonderland (Theorem \ref{W-spectral-representation}) constitute fundamental results enabling us to build very simple ensemble-based trajectory reconstructions for new initial conditions without the requirement of resimulating the dynamical system.
-Amazingly, the Wonderland family of RKHS together with the Koopman isometry allows to define a system's trajectory as a constant-in-time linear combination of the time varying RKHS feature maps.
+The { kernel isometry \eqref{isometry-kt} (Theorem \ref{KoopVarieteIsometry})} and the Koopman spectral representation in \AD{the RKHS family} (Theorem \ref{W-spectral-representation}) constitute fundamental results enabling us to build very simple ensemble-based trajectory reconstructions for new initial conditions without the requirement of resimulating the dynamical system.
+Amazingly, the family of RKHS together with the Koopman isometry allows to define a system's trajectory as a constant-in-time linear combination of the time varying RKHS feature maps.
 Several of such reconstruction techniques, based on this fully justified superposition principle, will be shown in section \ref{Sec-Numerical-Results}.
 We will in particular demonstrate the potential of this framework with a simple and very cheap data assimilation technique in the context of very scarce data in space and time.
-In the next section we demonstrate the different properties related to Wonderland.
+In the next section we demonstrate the different properties related to \AD{the RKHS family}.